-14. According to the Final 2008 NEP, returning 2004 third-party voters comprised 5.2 million (4%) of the electorate .
+14. According to the 2008 NEP, returning 2004 third-party voters comprised 5.2 million (4%) of the electorate.
 But only 1.2 million third-party votes were recorded in 2004.
-This anomaly indicates that third party votes were uncounted and/or switched.
+Therefore, third party votes were uncounted and/or switched.

 Proof that Obama won by at least 20 million votes: